RUNNING MAN RECREATION ASSOCIATION

 D) Please utilize trash receptacles and recycle whenever possible.
 Members shall pick up all dropped food and trash and properly dispose of it in the trash/recycle containers before leaving the pool area.

-B) Members and guests will be responsible for their own children.
+B) Members and guests are responsible for their own children.
 Children using the baby pool must be supervised by an adult care provider at all times.
-The lifeguards are not expected to be baby-sitters.
+The lifeguards are not babysitters.

 C) Each member is responsible for his/her actions, their children's, and their guest's actions.